Owenm05/card-game/README.md

 2. figure out card names and effects

-3. add some sort of ai to play the player
+3. Create an ai to play the player